Multilingual Multimodal Pre-training for Zero-Shot Cross-Lingual Transfer of Vision-Language Models: Experiment

-\textbf{Cross-Modality Transfer: From Video-Text to Image-Text on Multi30K .} To extend our study on zero-shot cross-lingual transfer for image-text tasks, we investigate the feasibility of transferring our video-text model across modalities.
+\textbf{Cross-Modality Transfer to Multi30K: From Video-Text to Image-Text .} To extend our study on zero-shot cross-lingual transfer for image-text tasks, we investigate the feasibility of transferring our video-text model across modalities.
 We replace the 3D-CNN in the original video-text model with a 2D-CNN to encode the image.
 In practice, following MHA-D~\citep{mhad}, we utilize the Faster-RCNN~\cite{ren2015faster} pre-trained in Visual Genome~\cite{krishnavisualgenome} to extract regional visual features.
 Essentially, an image is encoded as $e_v=\mathbb{R}^{M \times H}$ where $M=36$ is the maximum number of visual objects in an image.
 For models with MMP, we initialize their weights with the model pre-trained on Multi-HowTo100M.
 To tackle the feature mismatch between 2D-CNN and 3D-CNN, we leverage a linear layer with a doubled learning rate to map 2D-CNN features to the same dimension as 3D-CNN features.

 Table~\ref{tab:m30k} shows the results on Multi30K.
-For zero-shot cross-lingual transfer, when training from scratch (M30K:$en$-only), our model achieves comparable performance to MHA-D but lags in German$\rightarrow$image search since it only uses English annotations.
+For zero-shot cross-lingual transfer, when trained from scratch (M30K:$en$-only), our model achieves comparable performance to MHA-D but lags in German$\rightarrow$image search since it only uses English annotations.
 In Ours-MMP, pre-training improves all recall metrics even with modality gap.
 The average R@1 improvement is 3.2.
 A larger gain for (relatively) low-resource language such as Czech is observed.
 Without using any Czech annotations, our zero-shot model with MMP achieves comparable Czech$\rightarrow$image search performance to SMALR~\cite{smalr}, which uses 10 languages including Czech.
 However, when transferring across modalities and using only English annotations, there are performance gaps between English$\rightarrow$Image and German/Czech$\rightarrow$Image search, implying that transferring models across modalities is feasible but remains challenging.
 We consider zero-shot cross-modal cross-lingual transfer as our future work.

-For a fair comparison with other baselines, when training with annotations in all 4 languages provided by Multi30K, our model greatly outperforms all baselines by large margins in multilingual text$\rightarrow$image search.
+For a fair comparison with other baselines, when trained with annotations in all 4 languages provided by Multi30K, our model greatly outperforms all baselines by large margins in multilingual text$\rightarrow$image search.